 Affiliation Fees: Affiliation fees to external organisations may be granted.
 Details of the body to which the society wishes to be affiliated and the benefits accrued must be presented.
 CSC will fund for branch or group affiliation only and not individual members.

-Society Travel: Societies may obtain funding for travel to conferences and competitions within Ireland only.
-Field trips will not be catered for.
+Society Travel: Societies may obtain funding for travel to conferences and competitions, and field trips that further the aims of the society may be considered.
 Society officers should especially note the stipulations regarding travel in the Grants Policy Document and that there is a finite budget.
 Applications for travel will be considered and awarded on a first-come, first-served basis.

 Other: A society may apply for subsidy for anything not covered above, provided it is demonstrated that the purpose is to further the aims of the society.
 Very detailed information is required in order to allow the fair consideration of such an application.
 Applications under this heading will be considered on their individual merits.
 Please contact the CSC Treasurer for guidance.